Home Contact Us FAQ's SiteMap

 EXPLANATION:

-After much time has been spent back-and-forth to arrive at an agreement for base salary and a few other significant compensation items, a hiring manager may be under the impression that bargaining is completed and hopes that it is.
-However, certain individuals will use “negotiation fatigue” to squeeze out a few more benefits from reticent hiring managers.
-These characters often provide a long list of supposedly “standard benefits and allowances” to the hiring manager in a manner that indicates they are of “minor consequence” and there should be “no problem” approving them.
+After much time has been spent back-and-forth to arrive at an agreement for base salary and other significant compensation items, a hiring manager may be under the impression that bargaining is completed.
+However, certain individuals will use "negotiation fatigue" to squeeze out a few more benefits from reticent hiring managers.
+These candidates can provide a long list of supposedly "standard benefits and allowances" to the hiring manager in a manner that indicates they are of "minor consequence" and there should be "no problem" approving them.
 Examples of such items include: transportation allowance, food allowance, clothing allowance, special tax benefits, unusual bonus items, first-class travel benefits, elevated per diems, etc.

 RESOLUTION: